How to Increase Your Reputation Online

 “A major reason for being pleased with the misfortune of another person is that this person’s misfortune may somehow benefit us,” said Dr. Aaron Ben-Zeev, “ it may, for example, emphasize our superiority.”

-It helps people love and accept you for your imperfections, and makes them feel happy to join you in your journey towards getting better.
+It helps people love and accept you for your imperfections, and makes them feel happy to join you in your journey towards getting better, which will improve your bottom line.

 And you know what?